OperationSpark/high-school-prep/a-smarter-way-to-learn-javascript.md

 # A Smarter Way to Learn JavaScript

-Read and do all exercises in **A Smarter Way to Learn JavaScript**!
+Read and complete all exercises in **A Smarter Way to Learn JavaScript**!

 This is a great introductory book focusing on the fundamentals of JavaScript.
 The book breaks down into sections the basics of JavaScript.
 And for each topic, there's accompanying online coding exercises.